pretix/pretix-docs/docs/guides/event-series.md

 Choose the start time for your event, for example, 10:00:00.
 Optionally, you may choose an event end time such as 12:00:00 and an admission time such as 09:30:00.

-Under "General information", enter a name descriptive name for these dates in the "Name" field, "Sales workshop" for example.
+Under "General information", enter a descriptive name for these dates in the "Name" field, for example: `Sales workshop`.
 Under "Quotas", choose the product that shall grant admission to these dates in the "Products" field.

 Once you have taken these steps and made your optional choices, click the :btn:Save: button.